Odometer goals

 "Give your goal a name", followed by two text entry boxes.
 The first allows you to enter a short slug which will name your goal and create a URL for it.
 The second textbox allows you to set a short description, and is optional.

 7. Step through the preview and confirmation steps, and your graph will be created.
-Now I'll need to go to the gym in the next 4 days to avoid paying Beeminder my first $5!
+Now I'll need to read five pages in the next four days to avoid paying Beeminder my first $5!

 Example Odometer-style graph where shanaqui has +5 due in 4d 11h 23m or has to pay $5